BNLNLP/PPI-Relation-Extraction/README.md

 We provide the extended version of PPI datasets, called typed PPI, which have further augmented those positive/negative calls with own PPI role labels (structural or enzymatic). <br/>

 ![PPI_RE_architecture](img/model_architecture.jpg)
-*The representation consists of entity start markers and the max-pooled of relational context which is a series of tokens chosen by attention probability of the entities.
+*Model Architecture Figure: The representation consists of entity start markers and the max-pooled of relational context which is a series of tokens chosen by attention probability of the entities.
 If markers are unused, entity start markers are replaced with the max-pooled of two entity contextualized embeddings.
 The example sentence is ”Absence of alpha-syntrophin leads to structurally aberrant neuromuscular synapses deficient in utrophin.” (source from:
 BioInfer corpus)*